 The Syrian American Medical Society (SAMS) established the Foundation as a separate charitable corporation.
 SAMS has an agreement with the Foundation, whereby the Foundation provides support to SAMS in recognition of SAMS's efforts and contribution toward the costs of conferences.
-During the year ended December 31, 2023, the Foundation provided \$100,000 support to SAMS for those activities.
-During the year ended December 31, 2022, the Foundation did not provide any contributions to SAMS.
+During the years ended December 31, 2024 and 2023, the Foundation provided \$100,000 support to SAMS for those activities each year.